NMDimitriou/HyMetaGrowth/README.md

   Once the ICs and experimental data are loaded to the shared memory, the `./main` file runs the simulation.
 The input arguments for the `./main` file are the following

-  `./main < parameter file such as params_test.txt >
+  `./main <parameter file such as params_test.txt>
-  < common perefix of the ICs/data files >  < number of GPUs (must be 1) >`
+  <common perefix of the ICs/data files>  <number of GPUs (must be 1)>`

-  the < common prefix of the ICs/data files > is the same as the argument in `./main_parent` input.
+  the <common prefix of the ICs/data files> is the same as the argument in `./main_parent` input.
 In this setup each simulation takes only one GPU, and this argument should be set to 1.

   Once you have set the `doall_test.sh` you can run it by typing `./doall_test.sh` in the terminal (make sure that you have execution priviledges before running it).

+### Saving the simulation output
+To enable saving of the
+simulation results open the `Makefile` and uncomment the the line `SIMU_OPTION += -DSAVE_DATA`.
+This saves simulation output (3D matrices) in vtk format.
+To alter the time-points where saving takes place go to the `simulate.cu` file.

 ### Calibration on the continuum level
 1. Go to the TMCMC directory and compile the code by running `make`.